-There are three important steps to take when responding to a heart attack:
+Take 3 important steps when responding to a heart attack:

-2. Call 911.
+2. Call 911 right away.
 Delaying treatment can cause dramatic loss of heart muscle.
-It is important that a heart attack patient gets into the hospital?s catheter lab as soon as possible, allowing the physician to restore effective blood supply.
+It is important that a heart attack patient gets into the hospital's catheter lab as soon as possible, allowing the doctor to restore effective blood supply.